ngermeau/8bits-cpu/readme.md

-[ ] replace for loops by using iterators
 [ ] create a common bus size variable
+[ ] address should probably be included in the Ram structure